EthanTPainter/Baseball-Backend/README.md

 # Baseball-Backend
-Baseball application backend for tracking team or player performance across a baseball season
+Baseball application backend for tracking team or player performance across a baseball season.
+The frontend application can be found [here](https://github.com/EthanTPainter/Baseball-Frontend)